modi98/lfl-directory-hw/README.md

 ## Dev notes
 After some time working with JS Frameworks we sometimes forget our roots.
 Will try to mimic some of the structure I'm so used to see in this projects but on vanilla JS.

-As of right now I'm not putting lots of effor on the styles, leaving that for the final pushes.
+As of right now I'm not putting lots of effort on the styles, leaving that for the final pushes.

 On the verify method value isn't keysensitive for better user experience, couldn't find any requirement for matching cases so I had to improvise.
 I've also added scalability to the function loadEmployees() if later we wanted to add list of all matching employees in the verify page.

 Decided to turn project into single page application as it'll be easier for state management and communication between components, also makes project look cleaner.

+Implemented my own router with XMLHttpRequest as jQuery was unavailable.
+Wasn't able to import scripts on route on the timeframe indicated by the requirements so will try to improve that for future projects.